-The second of Disney’s Four quality standards (or Keys as they refer to them) is ‘Courtesy‘.
+The second of Disney’s four quality standards (or Keys as they refer to them) is Courtesy.
 Dan Cockerell’s excellent podcast series continues its exploration of each of these Keys and I’m summarising here three of my main takeaways from listening to the episode.
-Safety, of course, came first as everyone wants a clean and safe environment to be in.
+Safety, of course, came first as everyone wants to be in a clean and safe environment.
 Then, we move on to being nice to people!

-1. Courtesy is a general term so you have to be clear what you mean and what your expectations are.
+- Courtesy is a general term so you have to be clear about what you mean and your expectations.
 Whatever business you run, if courtesy is important to you spend some time with your team to define what that looks like.
 This clarity around the guidelines helps people to know what is expected of them.
 These behavioural expectations need to be clear and consistently role modelled by leaders.

-2. These are guidelines, not rules.
-Whilst ‘safety’ trumps everything (you must never sacrifice or risk safety just to be nice to someone!) the other Keys are not rigid, hard and fast rules that cannot be deviated from.
-Indeed, I’d suggest this is a manifestation of how well Disney has articulated its Purpose (which I’d paraphrase as ‘“to make people happy and to create memories”) and then created a set of simple but powerful standards which describe the behaviours needed to bring that standard to life.
+- These are guidelines, not rules.
+While safety trumps everything (you must never sacrifice or risk safety just to be nice to someone!) the other Keys are not rigid, fixed rules that cannot be deviated from.
+Indeed, I’d suggest this is a manifestation of how well Disney has articulated its purpose (which I’d paraphrase as ‘“to make people happy and to create memories”) and then created a set of simple but powerful standards which describe the behaviours needed to bring that standard to life.
 It focuses on outcomes it wants to see rather than be prescriptive as to what to do (because every situation is different).
 Indeed, I understand that Disney have a philosophy that “it’s okay to be off task so long as you’re on purpose”.
 An example of these guidelines is the model that Disney trains out to Cast Members to help them handle Guest issues and concerns – LAST:

-* Listen – give people time & space to air their concerns
+- Listen – give people time and space to air their concerns.

-Putting the current issue or situation that the Guest is raising with us, into this wider context really helps team members to appreciate the bigger picture and the overall value that this Guest brings to the business.
-Fixing the issue for the Guest; quickly, effectively and with a genuine desire to ensure their experience is ‘back on track’ is made easier when every team members sees this and is empowered to do something about it.
+Putting the current issue or situation that the Guest is raising into this wider context really helps team members to appreciate the bigger picture and the overall value that this Guest brings to the business.
+Fixing the issue for the Guest quickly, effectively and with a genuine desire to ensure their experience is back on track is made easier when every team member sees this and is empowered to do something about it.